hamishivi/snmn-pytorch/README.md

 python train.py configs/vqa_scratch.yaml
 ```

 We use pytorch-lightning to handle training and logging, so take a look at `train.py` and `config.py` to see what training options are used to tune them to your preference.
-Feel free to make your own config yamls to investigate different hyperparameters and such.
+Feel free to make your own config yamls to investigate different hyperparameters and such (I am currently working on extending the codebase to support all the provided configurations).

 ## Demo